Soter Ortynsky: Life

 Bishop Ortynsky contracted pneumonia and died in Philadelphia on March 24, 1916.
 An estimated 10-15 thousand people attended the funeral.
 The celebrant was the Vicar General of the Eparchy, Very Rev. Aleksander Dzubay.

 Mission

 His short tenure as Bishop was noted by his work setting up orphanages and a cathedral in Philadelphia, but unfortunately also for schism with the priests and parishes under his authority.
 The exact reasons for the disagreements with the bishop are unclear.
 Initially they might have arisen from Bishop Ortynsky being under the authority of the Archbishop of Philadelphia as per the order of Pope Pius X. Also, that Bishop Ortynsky was Ruthenian and Ruthenians were subject people of the Hungarians within the Austro-Hungarian Empire and that Hungarian priests may have thought that they should not be under a Ruthenian.

+He invited a group of Ukrainian nuns to Philadelphia who became the first founders of Manor College, led by Mother Helena Emilia Langevych, OSBM.

+Furthermore, in a 21 August 1912 open letter to the Amerikansky Russky Viestnik, the parishioners of Holy Trinity Greek Catholic Church in Browerville, Minnesota announced that they had refused to surrender the parish and cemetery deeds to Bishop Soter Ortynsky.
+This was because the Greek Catholics of Browerville were Rusyns from Transcarpathia and members of the Ruthenian Greek Catholic Church, and they accordingly viewed Bishop Soter, a Ukrainian from Galicia, as a foreigner.
+They intended instead to wait for a Rusyn Bishop to arrive in North America before surrendering the deed.

 Bishop Ortynsky himself also noted that members of Russian Orthodox Church were fomenting trouble.